Rishi963/Temperature-Conversion/README.md

 > Type : Conversion type, Eg: c-f.

 ### Parameters for Type
-> c-f : To convert Celsius to Fahrenheit.
+- c-f : To convert Celsius to Fahrenheit.

-> c-k : To convert Celsius to Kelvin.
+- c-k : To convert Celsius to Kelvin.

-> c-r : To convert Celsius to Rankine.
+-c-r : To convert Celsius to Rankine.

 > k-c : To convert Kelvin to Celsius.